songglory2022/cse15l-lab-reports/Week 1 – Remote Access and the Filesystem.md

 ## 5.Setting an SSH Key
 Whenever, we use command **ssh** and **scp**, the computer requested to login each time.
 This is why we need SSH Key.

-1. Put **ssh -keygen** in the terminal,which will create public key and private key files.
+1. Put **ssh -keygen** in the terminal, which will create public key and private key files.

 2. We need to copy the public key into the user directory(.ssh).